ErlingSigurdson/SegMap595/README.md

 ## Compatibility

-The library is highly portable: its code should compile and run on any platform with a C++ compiler that supports C++11 or later.
+The library is highly portable: its code should compile and run on any platform with a C++ compiler that supports C++14 or later.
+It will also compile with C++11 if your compiler supports binary literals (0bXXXXXXXX) as an extension (e.g. GCC 4.3+).

 Actual interfacing with a 74HC595 (such as demonstrated in the example sketch) requires an MCU or a similar embedded device capable of bit-banging or SPI data transfer.

 The library is primarily intended and documented for use with the Arduino framework, but it doesn't include `Arduino.h` and can be readily used in non-Arduino embedded electronics projects.